yigitkg/frontend-coding-challenge/README.md

 # **FRONTEND CODING CHALLENGE**

+SpotiView is a web application that utilizes the Spotify API to display recently released songs, featured playlists, and browse different music genres.

 Basic Spotify clone challenge.
 The service will be responsible for API response and loading state handling.

 # **Pre-requisites**